dfinity/portal/docs/developer-docs/integrations/http-outcalls/http-outcalls-demo.md

 -   `body` - optional, the content of the request's body

 -   `transform` - an optional function that transforms raw responses to sanitized responses, and a byte-encoded context that is provided to the function upon invocation, along with the response to be sanitized.
 If provided, the calling canister itself must export this function.

-### Cycles

-Cycles to pay for the call must be explicitly transferred with the call, i.e., they are not deducted from the caller's balance implicitly (e.g., as for inter-canister calls).

 ### The response